intermine/training-portal/content/user-documentation/template-search.md

 4. Clicking on templates redirects you to a webpage where you see an instruction telling you how to filter your data.
 You can filter your data in two ways:

 ## A.Filter By Category:
- You can click on the buttons to filter the searches by category.
-The buttons include:
+ You can click on the buttons to filter the searches by category for example regulation, function, expression, homology, genes and interaction

-## a.
-All :
-To provide you with all information you might want to know about any data type.

-## b.
-Regulation:
-To filter the data and provide transcription factors information of the mine involved.

-## c.
-Function:
-To filter data by functions

-## d.Expression:
- To filter data by Expressions.

-## e.Homology:
-To filter data by homologues.

-## f.Genes:
-To filter data by information.

-## g.Interactions:
-To filter data by interactions.

 ![alt text](https://github.com/LizzyKate/training-portal/blob/lizzy/content/user-documentation/template-img/cate.PNG?raw=true)

 ## B. Filter By Keywords: